 However, there are also many independent energy suppliers operating in the UK who may be able to offer you a cheaper deal.
 It’s worth looking at a few independent energy suppliers to what’s on offer.
 With over 60 suppliers on the market, using a price comparison website greatly simplifies this process.

 Whichever tariff you opt for, bear in mind that you might be credit checked.
 If you have a lower credit score the tariff you're offered may vary.

 How you switch can also make a difference to your bills.

 Energy suppliers usually offer discounted rates on dual fuel tariffs — that is, when you buy both your gas and electricity from them.
 However, you may be able to save more if you buy gas and electricity from different suppliers.

-In research conducted in 2015, Which? found that getting gas and electricity from different suppliers was £21 a year cheaper than the cheapest dual fuel deal.
+In research conducted by Which? they found that getting gas and electricity from different suppliers was £21 a year cheaper than the cheapest dual fuel deal.